Royal Australian Navy Submarine Force: Future submarines

-In September 2021, it was announced that the deal with France had been scrapped, and Australia would be working with the United States and United Kingdom to build and operate at least 8 nuclear fast-attack submarines as part of the new AUKUS agreement.
+In September 2021, the Australian government announced that the deal with France had been cancelled, and that Australia would be working with the United States and the United Kingdom to acquire at least eight conventionally-armed, nuclear powered submarines as part of the new AUKUS security partnership.

+In March 2023, the trilateral Australian-British-American AUKUS security pact announced that the RAN would purchase three Virginia class submarines as a stopgap measure between the retirement of their conventionally powered Collins-class submarines and the acquisition of five future SSN-AUKUS class submarines.
+If SSN-AUKUS falls behind schedule, Australia will have the option of purchasing two additional Virginia-class submarines.

+Three prototype autonomous underwater vehicles were ordered for the RAN in May 2022, designated the Ghost Shark.
+The first prototype was publicly revealed in April 2024, with full rate production expected by the end of 2025 and service entry from early 2026.

 Dolphin badge

 Australian sailors who qualify as submariners are awarded a badge depicting two dolphins and a crown.
 This badge (known as a sailor's 'dolphins') was designed by Commander Alan McIntosh RAN, and was introduced in 1966; a similar badge was adopted by the Royal Navy Submarine Service in 1972.